Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Introduction

+Self-attention \cite{vaswani2017attention} can achieve localized importance in the image and latent space, balancing the ability to model inter-dependent features with computational and statistical efficiency.
+During density estimation of high dimensional data, attention helps to obtain information about key positions in the image that are representative of a sample.
+Self-attention has been successfully incorporated in GANs\cite{zhang2019self} and VAEs\cite{lin2019improving}, but incorporating it in Normalizing Flows in a generic sense is challenging due to the models' different transformation functions.

-A main challenge we need to solve in order to achieve this task is to examine the invertitbility of the self-attention module.
-In this paper we show that while the general self-attention module is not uniquely invertible, a variant of self-attention is possible that satisfies this property by being a contraction.
-This class of self-attention is incorporated in three different contractive flows: iResNet \cite{behrmann2019invertible}, Residual Flows \cite{chen2019residual} and iDenseNets \cite{perugachi2021invertible} each one being an improvement over the previous one.
-We show that the performance of all the three contractive flows gets better respectively with Self Attention.
-A contractive flow uses Banach's Fixed Point Theorem to guarantee exact iterative inverses of arbitrarily complex neural networks, as long as the neural network function remains a contraction.
-We use the variant of self-attention mechanism inside a contractive neural network to provide a perfectly law-abiding flow-based generative model.
-Through this model we are also able to obtain improved expressive capability for obtaining flows and show significantly improved performance with fewer steps as compared to other state-of-the-art NF models.
+A main challenge we need to solve in order to achieve this task is to examine the invertibility of the self-attention module.
+In this paper, we show that while the general self-attention module \cite{vaswani2017attention} is not uniquely invertible, it can be made Lipschitz-continuous by replacing the dot-product operation with an $L_2$ norm \cite{kim2020lipschitz} or by normalizing the whole function by a certain scalar quantity \cite{dasoulas2021lipschitz}.
+Therefore, self-attention can be made into a contraction and can be incorporated in three different contractive flows: iResNet \cite{behrmann2019invertible}, Residual Flows \cite{chen2019residual} and iDenseNets \cite{perugachi2021invertible} each one being an improvement over the previous one.
+We show that the performance of all three contractive flows gets better, respectively, with Self Attention.
+A contractive flow uses Banach's Fixed Point Theorem to guarantee exact iterative inverses of arbitrarily complex neural networks as long as the neural network function remains a contraction.
+We use the variant of the self-attention mechanism inside a contractive neural network to provide a perfectly law-abiding flow-based generative model.
+Through this model, we are also able to obtain improved expressive capability for obtaining flows and show significantly improved performance with fewer steps as compared to other state-of-the-art NF models.
+Our main contributions can be summarized as follows: \begin{itemize} \item It is evident that self-attention plays a major role in the improved performance of a number of deep learning architectures.
+The analysis of the same for the flow-based generative approach has not been so well considered. \item In this work, we show that naive self-attention is mathematically not tractable.
+We show this empirically through comparisons.
+We need to consider the Lipschitz norm while including self-attention in normalizing flows.
+We demonstrate two variants of the same by incorporating either the $L_2$ norm or using the Lipschitz normalization and obtain attentive contractive flows. \item These have been shown to perform competitively to state-of-the-art normalizing flow methods and can be considered a complementary way for improving them. \end{itemize}